Economy of Vietnam: Finance

 Vietnam has two stock trading centers, the Ho Chi Minh City Securities Trading Center and the Hanoi Securities Trading Center, which run the Ho Chi Minh Stock Exchange (HOSE) and the Hanoi Stock Exchange (HNX), respectively.
+However, there is also a third market, the Unlisted Public Companies market (UPCOM) which is a part of the Hanoi Stock Exchange.
+Together these two trading centres and three exchanges come under the purview of the Vietnam Stock Exchange (VSE).
+The VSE is a legislated body overseen by the State Securities Commission (SSC) which is a branch of the Ministry of Finance.
+This structure was established through the Law on Securities 2019.

 Currency, exchange rate and inflation

-Currency

 The currency used in Vietnam is the đồng, shortened as VND or đ.

 Exchange rate

 The exchange rate between the U.S. dollar and the Vietnamese đồng is important because the dong, although not freely convertible, is loosely pegged to the dollar through an arrangement known as a "crawling peg".
 This mechanism allows the dollar–dong exchange rate to adjust gradually to changing market conditions.
+This was set at 3 percent either side of a fixed rate set each day by the SBV, however, it was increased to 5 percent in October 2022.

-As of December 5, 2018, a US dollar is worth 23,256 Vietnamese đồng.
+As of 27 December 2024, a US dollar is worth 25,448 Vietnamese đồng.

 Gold still maintains its position as a physical currency to a certain extent, although it has seen its economic role declining in recent years.

 Inflation

 Vietnam saw high inflation in 1980s.
 During this period, there was excessive demand for the industrial sector development, food, and other commodities.
 In order to stimulate supply, government attempted co-integration of parallel and planned market.
 Though the initial reform in the 1980s raised the total output, due to the report being partial, it also led to the CPI inflation rate being pushed to 200% in 1982.
-To tackle this, govt introduced forced savings which can be understood as the accumulation of unspent money to make the monetary overhang.
+To tackle this, the government introduced forced savings, which can be understood as the accumulation of unspent money to make the monetary overhang.

 Vietnam's economy experienced a hyperinflation period in its early years of the extensive reform program, especially from 1987 to 1992.

 In 2008, inflation was tracking at 20.3% for the first half of the year, higher than the 3.4% in 2000, but down significantly from 160% in 1988.

 In 2010, inflation stood at 11.5%, and 18.58% in 2011.

 At the end of 2012, inflation stood at 7.5%, a substantial decrease from 2011.